 (3) To the extent that a particular Transmission System security constraint cannot be directly addressed within the SCUC algorithm, the Transmission Provider may manually commit Resources and/or decommit self-committed Resources to alleviate such a Transmission System security constraint in accordance with its authority as Reliability Coordinator.

+(a) An emergency condition may arise within the operating area of a local transmission operator that may involve elements not monitored by the Transmission Provider.
+Such emergencies may require out of merit commitment, decommitment or dispatch instructions to be issued to one or more Resources to resolve the emergency.
+In such cases, the local transmission operator shall request the Transmission Provider to issue such instructions.

 6.1.2 Intra-Day Reliability Unit Commitment Execution [Protocols Section 4.4.1.2]

 Using the inputs described in Section 6.1.1, the Transmission Provider will perform a capacity adequacy analysis using the SCUC algorithm with the objective of committing Resources to meet the Transmission Provider’s load forecast and Operating Reserve requirements over the Operating Day such that commitment costs are minimized while adhering to Transmission System security constraints and the resource operating parameter constraints submitted as part of the RTBM Offers.